feridunAKYOL/Driving-Licence-App/development-strategy.md

 **BACKEND**

-- to show the correct answer amount for each test, it `render` his answers with the correct answers and save this statistics to `statics` table on `db`.
+- to show the correct answer amount for each test, it `render` his answers with the correct answers and save this statistics to `statics` table on `db`. (x)
-- it gets the correct answers , user's answers , questions from `db` when the page `loaded`.
+- it gets the correct answers , user's answers , questions from `db` when the page `loaded`.(x)
 - after rendering all user answers , we compute average success of any test and save it in `db`. (optional)
 - ...